Dogru-Isim/Fast-Fingers/README.md

 # Fast-Fingers

 A small program that I wrote while learning Nim.
-It's purpose is to improve your typing speed and general knowledge.
+It's purpose is to both improve your typing speed and general knowledge.

 ```
 Usage: